realA10001986/Dash-Gauges/README.md

 The Panel consists of several parts:
 - Aluminum (Aluminium for non-Americans) enclosure; the measurements are in the ["enclosure"](enclosure) folder of this repository.
-- The gauges: The smaller gauges are H&P 631-14672 (built by Phaostron) and the "Plutonium chamber" gauge is a Simpson 49L VU Meter, all driven by a MCP4728 quad-DAC (on an Adafruit break-out board).
+- The gauges: The smaller gauges are H&P 631-14672 (built by Phaostron) and the "Plutonium chamber" gauge is a Simpson 49L VU Meter, all driven by a MCP4728 quad-DAC (on an Adafruit breakout board).
 Movie-accurate faces for these gauges are in the ["faces-labels"](faces-labels) folder of this repository.
 - A Switch Board, which is mounted on the smaller gauges' back side; it carries the interface for the gauges, the lights and switches, as well as some connectors for external switches/buttons.
 This Switch Board is easy to assemble, it only carries some resistors and connectors.
 The gerbers as well as an EasyEDA file are in the ["electronics"](electronics) folder of this repository, JLCPCB can make this board for you.
 A BOM is available as well.
 - A Control Board: In lack of a dedicated control board (which to design unfortunately is beyond my abilities), the heart of the device is a slightly modified TCD control board from [CircuitSetup](https://circuitsetup.us/product/time-circuits-display-control-board-with-keypad-trw-style-lenses/).

 Firmware features include
-- selectable "full" percentages per gauge (besides for fun, useful for adjusting inaccurate readings)
+- for hardware configurations that support it: Selectable "full" percentages per gauge (besides for fun, useful for adjusting inaccurate readings)
 - [Time Travel](#time-travel) function, triggered by button, [Time Circuits Display](https://tcd.backtothefutu.re) (TCD) or via [MQTT](#home-assistant--mqtt)
 - support for Side Switch to play "empty" and "refill" sequences
 - Automatic refill timer, automatic alarm mute timer (both optional)
-- easy expandability to support different gauges hardware
+- easy expandability to support different gauges hardware (currently implemented: via MCP4728; binary [on/off])
 - Support for door switch for playing sounds when opening/closing the car doors
 - Wireless communication ("[BTTF-Network](#bttf-network-bttfn)") with [Time Circuits Display](https://tcd.backtothefutu.re); used for synchonized time travels, alarm, night mode, fake power and remote control through TCD keypad
 - [Music player](#the-music-player): Play mp3 files located on an SD card [requires TCD connected wirelessly for control]